-- Payment can be made on a student's account by cash, certified/cashier's check or Discovercard. - All student paychecks can be obtained from the Cashier's Office between the hours of 10 a.m. and 4 p.m. on payday. - All payments, except for cash and Discover card payments, can be made online at my.desu.eduthrough QuikPAY.
+- Payment can be made on a student's account by cash, certified/cashier's check or Discover card. - All student paychecks can be obtained from the Cashier's Office between the hours of 10 a.m. and 4 p.m. on payday. - All payments, except for cash and Discover card payments, can be made online at my.desu.edu through Banner Self Service.